VamKon/AzureNotes/DevOps.md

 * Scale pods manually - `kubectl scale --replicas=n deployment/[podname]`
 * The `kubelet` is the primary “node agent” that runs on each node.
 The kubelet works in terms of a PodSpec.
 A PodSpec is a YAML or JSON object that describes a pod.
 The kubelet takes a set of PodSpecs that are provided through various mechanisms (primarily through the apiserver) and ensures that the containers described in those PodSpecs are running and healthy.
 * `Pod disruption budget` - To maintain the availability of applications, define Pod Disruption Budgets (PDBs) to make sure that a minimum number of pods are available in the cluster incase of voluntary disruptions.
+* Nodes managed by Azure Automation `DSC` report their status to the built in `pull server`

 ## ACR
 * Docker + ACR: